Sotheby's

 The American holding company was initially incorporated in August 1983 in Michigan as Sotheby's Holdings, Inc. In June 2006, it was reincorporated in the State of Delaware and was renamed Sotheby's.
-In July 2016, Chinese insurance company Taikang Life became Sotheby's largest shareholder.
-In June 2019, Sotheby's announced that it was being acquired by French-Israeli businessman Patrick Drahi at a 61% market premium.
+In June 2019, Sotheby's was acquired by French-Israeli businessman Patrick Drahi at a 61% market premium.

 Sotheby's Institute of Art (an educational facility), Sotheby's International Realty (real estate dealers), and RM Sotheby's (classic car dealers) are subsidiaries or partner organisations.

 History

-Beginnings (18th & 19th century)
+Beginnings (18th and 19th century)

 Sotheby's was established on 11 March 1744 in London by Samuel Baker, a bookseller.
 In 1767 the firm became Baker & Leigh, after Samuel Baker auctioned several hundred valuable books from the library of The Rt Hon Sir John Stanley, 1st Baronet, of Grangegorman and became business partners with George Leigh.
 The library Napoleon took with him into exile at St Helena, as well as the library collections of John Wilkes, Benjamin Heywood Bright and the Dukes of Devonshire and of Buckingham (both related to George Leigh), were sold through Samuel Baker's auctions.

 After Baker's death in 1778, the business was left to Leigh and his nephew John Sotheby, where it became a prominent book auction house and was renamed Leigh and Sotheby.

 George Leigh died in 1816, but not before recruiting Samuel E Leigh into the business.
 Under the Sotheby family, the auction house extended its activities to auctioning prints, medals, and coins.
-John Wilkinson, Sotheby's Senior Accountant, became a partner and eventually the company's new head of the company when the last member of the Sotheby family died in 1861.
+John Wilkinson, Sotheby's senior accountant, became a partner and eventually the company's new head of the company when the last member of the Sotheby family died in 1861.